covcom/300CEM/Week_05_AdapterViews_and_Fragments/README.md

     private String[] candidateNames;
     ```

-    The three steps above should be simple to understand.
+    The three steps above are 'routines' when you create new projects i.e. the model (string array), view (ListView), and controller (Activity).

 4. Again in MainActivity.java, insert the following into the `onCreate()` method